- This post contains affiliate links. Read more here.

-Improving your cat’s health and happiness can be as simple as checking a book out of the library or doing a little retail therapy.
-Make 2020 the year you give some extra love to your feline companion by embracing a cat-friendly New Year’s resolution.
-Here are some ideas to get you started.
+Improving your cat’s health and happiness can be as simple as getting a book on cats from the library or picking up up a new toy or grooming tool.
+So, make 2022 the year you give some extra love to your feline companion by embracing a cat-friendly New Year’s resolution or two!
+Here are some ideas to get you started—plus links to a ton of “how-to” articles and helpful products.

 1. Work hard, play harder

-Did you know that when cats play, they’re actually mimicking their natural instinct to hunt?
-Not only does playtime allow your cat to express his natural role of fearless predator, but it’s also a great way to keep his weight in check.
+When cats play, they’re actually mimicking their natural instinct to hunt.
+Not only does playtime allow your cat to express their natural role of fearless predator, but it’s also a great way to keep them fit.
 Plus, interactive playtime relieves stress, challenges your cat’s mind, and strengthens the bond between the two of you.

 OK, we’re sold.
 After all, setting aside time to play with our fluffy kitties is hardly an imposition.
 To reap the full benefits of playtime, cat behavior expert Pam Johnson-Bennett of the Cat Behavior Associates recommends committing to one or two 15-minute play sessions per day.